 In 2008 the Royal Mint decided to redesign the 20p coin, taking the date from the back to the front.
 Something went wrong though, and the designs were mismatched.
 Somewhere between 50,000 and 200,000 20p’s went into circulation with no date present.

-Be sure to look carefully for these ones as it would be very easy to miss.
+Be sure to look carefully for these rare British coins as it would be very easy to miss.
 If you happen to come across one, it could earn you a massive £100.

 “WWF” 50p Coin (2011) – £100

 To commemorate 50 years of the World Wildlife Fund, The WWF coin was minted and is quite favoured among collectors, known to sell for reasonably high prices.
 It’s recognisable with its iconic panda in the centre, surrounded with many other animals.

 If you’re lucky enough, you could end up selling this coin for up to £100, possibly £200 at a push.

 The Royal Mint’s 1st £100 Coin (2015) – £150